wfunk-lumeris/Covid/README.md

 * Assumes COVID-19 hospitalization costs $20,000 based on approximately $2,200/day for 9 days
 * All values in US dollars

-For comparison we did the same breakeven analysis using model based on the data in The Lancet.
-Not surprisingly, the lower predictive model accuracy resulted in lower breakeven points.
+For comparison we did the same economic analysis using model based on the data in The Lancet.
+Not surprisingly, the lower predictive model accuracy meant that the organization had a smaller amount of money they could spend and still come out ahead.
 For example, if an organization chooses to intervene with the Top 1% of highest risk people, they'll have about 46% less money available ($1382 vs $740) to achieve their 50% effectiveness rate.
-The details are in the table below:
+The details for that comparator model are in the table below:
  | Characteristic | Top 1%  | Top 5%  |
 | :------------- |:-------------:| :-------------:|
 | Clinical Success: | | |